 To delete a device group, select the device group(s) and then goto File | Delete Device Group (alternatively use the right-click context menu)

 NOTE: Unlike streams, the order of device groups does not matter.

-IMPORTANT: The agent sends device group configuration information to the controller only when you click the "Apply" button.
+IMPORTANT: The controller sends device group configuration information to the agent only when you click the "Apply" button.
 So if you add/delete/edit device groups but forget to click "Apply", your changes won't be reflected.

 To see how the configured device groups are expanded to multiple devices, see Device Information

 Click on the Information radio button to see a list of expanded device groups with one device per row.
 This information is fetched from the agent, so make sure you click "Apply" if you don't see any information here.

 Starting with version 1.0, this list also includes host devices.
 A host device represents the underlying host's network config for that port (Mac, IP, Gateway) - since this is retrieved from the OS, you don't need to configure a device group for it.